 Closed Bus: Closed bus often describes an operational configuration where all or most sections and all or most switchboards are connected together, that is, the bus-tie breakers between switchboards are closed.
-The alternative to closed bus is open bus, sometimes called split bus or split ring.
-Closed bus is also called joined bus, tied bus or closed-ring.
+Also called joined bus, tied bus or closed-ring.
+The term closed bus/ closed bus-ties refers to a configuration in which the power plant is operated as a common power system.
+An alternative to closed bus is open bus, sometimes called split bus or split ring.